ppatierno/formula1-telemetry-kafka/README.md

 ![Driver](./images/05-drivers.png)

-It also has some graphs showing specific driver data related to throttle/brake, engine/speed, gear/clutch and brakes.
+It also has some graphs showing specific driver data related to throttle/brake, engine/speed, gear/clutch, brakes and steering.

 ![Driver](./images/06-drivers.png)